 I know I want the peaceful, serene smile that comes with knowing who you are.
 I want to be the Single Mom at Peace, the Single Mom Smiling.
 I want that for myself and for others hurt by abandonment, abuse, neglect, and the breakdown of the family too.
 I want that for God and His Glory too.

-That we can all be peace-filled Single Moms Smiling.
+That we can all be peace-filled and smiling.

 For I well know the plans I have in mind for you, says the Lord, plans for your welfare, not for woe! plans to give you a future full of hope.